sersancar/Viromics_Vigo/README.md

-# Viromics_Vigo
+# Viromics_Vigo (IIM-CSIC)
-Viromics day within the course "APLICACIÓN DE HERRAMIENTAS -ÓMICAS EN ACUICULTURA"
+This repo contains the material we will employ during the Viromics day (thursday, October24th: 9-14h).